-- > The installation voter assistance office shall be integrated into processing activities required of military personnel and dependents, as well as civilian personnel and other civilians who have access to the office who are reporting, deploying, returning from deployment, or recording a change of address. - > The installation voter assistance office shall provide written instruction on voter registration and absentee ballot procedures. - > Installation voter assistance office personnel shall provide direct assistance in completing the FPCA or NVRF. - > The installation voter assistance office needs to transmit completed forms to the appropriate election officials on behalf of the applicant. - > The installation voter assistance office needs to maintain monthly records of the number of citizens assisted as well as actions taken with regards to the application forms.
+- > The Installation Voter Assistance Office shall be integrated into processing activities required of military personnel and dependents, as well as civilian personnel and other civilians who have access to the office who are reporting, deploying, returning from deployment, or recording a change of address. - > The Installation Voter Assistance Office shall provide written instruction on voter registration and absentee ballot procedures. - > Installation Voter Assistance Office personnel shall provide direct assistance in completing the FPCA or NVRF. - > The installation voter assistance office needs to transmit completed forms to the appropriate election officials on behalf of the applicant, no later than 5 days of receipt of completed forms. - > The installation voter assistance office needs to maintain monthly records of the number of citizens assisted as well as actions taken with regards to the application forms.